 The time frame varies on the number of vacancies we have each month and how many people are applying for housing.
 The waiting list also varies depending on which bedroom size you are qualified.
-However, you are valued as an applicant and we will diligently to provide you with housing as soon as we are able.
+However, you are valued as an applicant and we will work diligently to provide you with housing as soon as we are able.

 - What if I owe money to a formal landlord or have a criminal history, can I still be housed?

 Every applicant is subject to our screening process that includes, but is not limited to a criminal background check and former tenancy histories.
 Applicants that owe a Housing Authority or any other federally subsidized program will not be processed for occupancy.
 The applicant must pay the funds owed prior to the application being processed.
 After the application is processed, the applicant must meet all other conditions for occupancy.
-Re-paying funds that are due, do not necessarily qualify an applicant for occupancy or program participation.
+Re-paying funds that are due, does not necessarily qualify an applicant for occupancy or program participation.

 - What if I need emergency housing?

-The Lenoir Housing Authority can not provide emergency housing.
+The Lenoir Housing Authority CAN NOT provide emergency housing.
 Please see list of shelters listed under helpful links.

 - If I live in public housing, can I apply for the housing choice voucher program (previously known as Section 8)?